Jaydee8652/EspressoBatch/README.md

 Logs which checks have already been batched and will not repeat work.

-Summary files are produced at the end of each calculation by 'extract_energy.py' Saves the final energy to 'Sanity_Input_Files/sanity_sheet.csv' in Ry and Kcal mol^-1 molecule^-1.
+Summary files are produced at the end of each calculation by 'extract_energy.py' Saves the final energy to 'Sanity_Input_Files/sanity_sheet.csv' in Ry and kJ mol⁻¹ molecule⁻¹.
  ```

 The energies of each refcode can then be inspected manually, and those considered implausible removed from 'cifs/validated' to avoid wasting effort.